 There’s no secret that New Zealand is one of the most beautiful places on earth.
-It combines beauty and adventure along with a laid back and chill vibe, making it an ideal travel destination for everyone.
+It has beauty and adventure along with such a chill vibe, which literally makes it the perfect place to visit!

 I would go back to New Zealand in a heartbeat.
 The scenery was beyond breathtaking, it felt like you were on different planet.
 It rained out most of the time, so I didn’t get to do most of the hikes I wanted to do.

 What to See?